rajheshh/fraud-detection-dashboard/README.md

 > Boosting model achieving 98% precision, then published an interactive dashboard
 > surfacing fraud trends by channel, country, and payment method for risk triage.

-Adjust the numbers once you've run it against your own scored output, and swap in a screenshot link once the Tableau dashboard is published.